cscenter/lms/infrastructure/README.md

 backup_restore.yml | Should restore db and media/ folder.
 But it doesn't work now. provision.yml | Create security groups.
 Launch instance.
 Create additional Volume, attach to new instance.
 Setup LVM on additional Volume setup.yml | Part of provision (but can be used independently).
-Create app on new instance. deploy.yml | Deploy one of site (cscenter or csclub)
+Create app on new instance. deploy.yml | Deploy one of the sites (cscenter or csclub)

 ## Deploy